About CAE etc...

 We have a variety of bucket sizes to choose from, depending upon the size of doe, and amount she milks.
 We then pour the milk through a filtering system into our 2 gallon stainless steel milk tote.
 It is then ready to come into the house to be poured into the pasteurizer bucket.
 The milk takes about 2 hours to pasteurize and cool down, and then it is bottled and either refridgerated or frozen for later use.
 We try to keep a goodly supply on hand!

 Colostrum is a subject in and of itself.
 After the doe has kidded we remove kids immediately.
 She never lays eyes on them.
 They are carried into the kid area wrapped in clean towels and deposited in newspaper lined playpens.
 Once she's dropped her afterbirth, I milk out her colostrum.
 The colostrum is filtered and heat treated.
-We heat treat it in quart jars on the hold setting with our clever little "R2D2".
+We heat treat it in quart jars on the hold setting with our clever little "R2D2" or use a chef's pot for small batches.
 Manufacturers instructions are to leave on the "hold" setting for an hour, we go an hour and a half, just to be safe.
 Or, you can use a double boiler, bring the colostrum to 133-135º (do NOT go over!), stirring occasionally, then pour over into a good quality thermos that has been pre-heated with HOT water.
 Cap, and leave colostrum to stand an hour...again we wait an hour and a half to be safe.
 Once the process is completed, the colostrum is poured into sterilized 12 oz bottles, capped, marked with a "P" and frozen for later use.
 Again, we try to keep a goodly supply on hand.

 And now to answer the big question everyone has been asking....'What do you do with all that milk?!'
 Here in Oklahoma it is legal to sell raw milk, we also feed it to our bottle calves.
 When we have a huge surplus our vet is more than happy to take it off our hands.
 In fact, she takes our excess raw colostrum as well.
 So, those of you who hesitate to milk year round, don't be!
 Someone is always wanting your good, clean milk!